livingstonb/WorkFromHome/readme.md

 when found in a given line, will tell python to look for a filename enclosed in double quotes on the same line.
 These filenames are then used to create a .mk file corresponding with the do-file which contains rules for make.
 I create these files dynamically and include them in the makefile.

 ## ACS

 ### Preparing the raw data
 ACS data can be pulled from IPUMS.
 To view the variables needed from IPUMS, see the variables listed under the `keep` command in *ACS/build/code/read_acs.do*.
 The raw data is expected to be a single Stata file: *ACS/build/input/acs_raw.dta*.

+## ATUS

+### Preparing the raw data
+ATUS data can be downloaded from BLS.
+You should be able to download all the files used in *ATUS/build/code/read_atus.do* and place them directly in *ATUS/build/input*, after changing the import lines in the downloaded do-files.

+## industries

+### Preparing the data
+This module requires OES data, which can be downloaded from the BLS.
+I rename the cross-ownership employment-by-industry files as *nat#d####*, where the first
+\# symbol is the digit at which industries are aggregated and the four symbols at the end represent year.

+### Crosswalks